Promoting Rule of Law and Human Rights in Asia

 Publications

 One of the most complicated issues in contemporary international relations is the status of the self-governing island of Taiwan and its government in Taipei, formally called the government of the Republic of China.
 During the 2024-2025 academic year, the U.S.-Asia Law Institute is hosting a series of speakers to address Taiwan’s status.
 We began with a talk by Richard Bush, a nonresident senior fellow at The Brookings Institution who led US engagement with Taiwan from 1997 to 2002 as chairman and managing director of the American Institute in Taiwan.
-In his October 30, 2024 online talk at NYU Law, Bush explained the genesis and significance of the 1979 Taiwan Relations Act.
+In his October 30, 2024 online talk at NYU Law, Bush explains the genesis and significance of the 1979 Taiwan Relations Act.

 Institute News

-February 9, 2025-February 15, 2025
+March 9, 2025-March 15, 2025

 Program on International Law & Relations in Asia